Caldor Fire Recovery

 Fire Suppression Repair

 The suppression of the Caldor Fire has involved the clearing of vegetation and the disturbance of soil across the landscape.
-There is a need to protect those damaged areas and retain soil and vegetation productivity through repair of fire lines and other infrastructure damaged in the fire suppression activities.
+To protect those damaged areas and retain soil and vegetation productivity, repair of fire lines and other infrastructure damaged in the fire suppression activities was completed.

-Repairs for the Caldor Fire occured on fire lines, drop points, safety zones, staging areas, spike camps, helispots, stream crossings, roads, water drafting locations, trails, and at all facilities used by suppression resources if damage has occurred.
+Repairs for the Caldor Fire was completed on fire lines, drop points, safety zones, staging areas, spike camps, helispots, stream crossings, roads, water drafting locations, trails, and at all facilities used by suppression resources if damage occurred.

 BAER - Burned Areas Emergency Response